How to Report Child Abuse

 - Trenton Health Team’s COVID-19 Updates page provides a map of food distribution sites, pharmacy delivery info, and current information from the city and state in English and Spanish about telethealth services, making and wearing face masks, and obtaining coronavirus tests.

 - Mercer County provides daily updates on the status of COVID-19 cases.
-To view statistics by municipality, please visit the Mercer County COVID-19 dashboard.
+To view up-to-the-minute data by municipality, please visit the Mercer County COVID-19 dashboard.

 - Resources for communicating personal COVID-19 experiences: